mirosdev/oshop/README.md

 - and for Spring Boot, locate into Spring Rest directory and run 'mvn spring-boot:run'

 # For Application User Experience
-Login with 'guest@test.com', pw: 'password' for user role account, or 'test@test.com', pw: 'password' for admin role account
+Login with 'guest@test.com', pw: 'password' for user role account, or 'test@test.com', pw: 'password' for admin role account.

 # Features
-Shopping Card (login later on check-out) feature and Bootstrap 4 styling
+Shopping Card (login later on check-out) feature and Bootstrap 4 styling.